Prosecutors Intend to Hold High-Schooler Charged with Stabbing Without Bond

 An 18-year-old senior at Santa Fe High School (SFHS), David Teague, was arrested on Tuesday for stabbing another student.

-The State Attorney’s Office has notified the court of their intent to file a pretrial detention motion to keep Teague in jail without bond, court records show.
+The State Attorney’s Office has filed a motion of pretrial detention in an attempt to keep Teague in jail without bond, court records show.

 Alachua Police Department School Resource Officer Arthur Gordon reported the following: